-- Prepayment: At the Company's option at any time after December 20, 2015 (at a 7 percent premium, decreasing to 4 percent after December 20, 2016)
+• Prepayment: At the Company's option at any time after December 20, 2015 (at a 7 percent premium, decreasing to 4 percent after December 20, 2016)

-At the Lordon action (with the provision) from the provision and a forest premium, decreasing to 4 percent after December 20, 2016) - At the lenders option (without premium) from the remaining net proceeds of certain asset sales, farmouts, equity and debt issuances, and after contract settlement payments - Repayment: On September 30, 2017 - Interest: Quarterly cash interest payments at 15 percent per annum; commencing June 2014, additional interest payable upon repayment ("D6 PIK Interest") of 5 percent per annum.
+At the lenders option (without premium) from the remaining net proceeds of certain asset sales, farmouts, equity and debt issuances, and after contract settlement payments payable upon repayment ("D6 PIK Interest") of 5 percent per annum.
 Approval from the GOI of the grant of first ranking security over the Company's participating interest in the D6 Block has not been received.
 If security is provided, the D6 PIK Interest would be reduced by 25 percent.